iromero25/redux-saga-cart/README.md

 Since the AJAX requests are RESTful API requests in reality, the server relies on an internal database to persist the data manipulated by such REST operations.
 The database is managed by the YAML library.
 It is out of the scope of this repository to elaborate on how YAML works.

 All the logic comprising the API endpoints on the server ([routes.ts](./server/routes.ts)) as well as the database file itself [database.yml](./server/database.yml) were not coded by me: this is code that was sync'ed down from this [repository](https://github.com/danielstern/redux-saga-shopping-cart-server) and it was authored by [Daniel Stern](https://github.com/danielstern).

+## Build and Run the app locally

+Execute the following scripts using yarn in order:

+1. yarn install
+2. yarn build
+3. yarn start

 ## Higher Order Component